StartAutomating/Eventful/README.md

 <img src='Assets/Eventful.svg' />
 </div>

-Easy Eventful Asynchronous Scripting with PowerShell
+Easy Eventful PowerShell
 ----------------

 ### Getting Started with Eventful

-Eventful is a PowerShell module that helps you use events to script asynchronously.
+Eventful is a PowerShell module that helps you script asynchronously.

 It gives you an easy syntax to describe events handlers in PowerShell, and provides a platform to build custom event sources.